sahadesign/sahadesign/README.md

 - 👋 Hi, I’m @sahadesign
 - 👀 I’m interested in learning and building new technologies.
-- 🌱 I’m currently learning ReactJS, SQL, and many other computer related technologies.
+- 🌱 I’m currently MERN Stack
-- 💞️ I’m looking to collaborate on projects related to Web Development or web design mostly front end.
+- 💞️ I’m looking to collaborate on projects related to Web Development or web design both front end and back end.
 - 📫 How to reach me?
 Well, You can find me on LinkedIn:)

 <!---